 Life sometimes throws a curve ball when least expected.
 Such was the case for Nurul Nadwa Bt.
 Badri.
 Just last year, things were looking up for her.
-Like most 25-year-olds, she was an avid traveller and was active in sports, particularly netball.
-She was also a postgraduate student at Universiti Teknologi MARA, pursuing a Masters programme in Information Technology.
+The 33 year-old was an avid traveller, active in sports, particularly netball, and a Master’s holder in Information Technology from Universiti Teknologi MARA.

-However, her life unexpectedly took a turn for the worse.

-In November 2013 Nurul began to develop difficulty in breathing.
+However, in November 2013, her life unexpectedly took a turn for the worse.
+Nurul began to develop difficulty in breathing.
 Her feet, left hand and face also began to swell.
 She was taken to a health clinic and was examined by a hospital assistant, who immediately referred her to the Tengku Ampuan Rahimah Hospital in Klang.
 There, she was immediately attended to by a doctor, who found that Nurul’s heart was also swollen.

 Upon further examination, the hospital authorities confirmed that both of Nurul’s kidneys had failed.

 Recalls a solemn Nurul.
 “The doctor said that there was no way I could be well again, apart from undergoing a kidney transplant.
 Until then, I would have to endure dialysis.
 I realised then that my life would not be the same.

 Her parents were equally devastated.
 They knew that Nurul’s condition would adversely affect their own lives as well, especially when her family was not well off either.
 As she undergoes dialysis treatment on a thrice-weekly basis, she could only secure a part-time position as an administration officer in a local security firm.
 Her elder sister also helped out financially, whenever she could.

 “My younger brother wanted to donate his kidney to me,” said Nurul, her eyes welling up.
 “Unfortunately, he was deemed not suitable.
 So, my transplant procedure is pending a suitable donor”.